Sanchit-kumar/Grid-files-for-storing-and-querying-2-dimensional-data-points/Readme.txt

 ---OUTPUT---

---All logs are also printed to console explaining how I got to the solution by making different logical and physical splitting, but for overall final result, please consider the bottom section of the result i.e. " #### FINAL OUTPUT ####" section.
-There, all bucket data along with cell range and cell mapping is printed.
+--All logs are also printed to console explaining how I got to the solution by making different logical and physical splitting, but for overall final result, please consider the bottom section of the result i.e. " #### FINAL OUTPUT ####" section.There, all bucket data along with cell range and cell mapping is printed.